 This section describes how to enable and disable the Render system.

 Enabling the Render system

 In iServer, the Render system is disabled by default.
 The old PDF Converter continues to be used.
-To use the new PDF Writer in iServer, you must first enable the Render system:
+To use the new PDF Writer in iServer, complete the following tasks to enable the Render system: